fzg/wr702_manager/README.md

 ## TODO

-Regarding the C version
+Regarding the C version [python version abandonned]

+x.
+Fix operand parsing: "-v -v -v ip -v" sould not be valid, as -v is an operator

+x.
+Add argument parsing rules for missing functionalities

+x.
+Clean up output

-the fortunes_off file is just the concatenation of nasty fortune files.
+x.
+The fortunes_off file is just the concatenation of big enough words from offensive fortunes..
-On the first line is the `grep -c "^%$" fortunes_off` (count of fortunes) Of course 1.8MB is too big for some applications, that's why we could preprocess further and only keep unique fitting entries, in a possibly compressed way. that's on the todo.
+Of course 430KB is too big for some platforms, that's why we could preprocess further and in a possibly compressed way. that's on the todo.

 Implement more functions:
  - Japan